Acne: Skin care and prevention tips

 - Block the sun.
 Over time, exposure to ultraviolet (UV) radiation from the sun causes many changes in the skin, including wrinkles, discolouration, freckles or age spots, benign (non-cancerous) growths such as moles, and pre-cancerous or cancerous growths such as basal cell carcinoma, squamous cell carcinoma and malignant melanoma.
 In fact, most skin cancers are related to sun exposure.
 Always wear sunscreen with a sun protection factor (SPF) of 15 or higher.

 - Seek professional help for skin problems.
 Skin is not going to be perfect.
-It can be dry or oily; it can develop rashes and acne, among many other problems.
+It can be dry or oily, and it can develop rashes and acne, among many other problems.
 Tackle the problem with professional advice from a beauty therapist or your local pharmacist.

-- Eat abalanced diet.
+- Eat a balanced diet.
 Eat a healthy and balanced diet.
-Avoid fried and greasy foods.

 - Self-screening.
 Over the course of your life, you should pay attention to all aspects of your skin.
 Familiarise yourself with it, so you'll notice any changes that might occur, such as different moles or patches that might indicate skin cancer.
 If you have a question or concern, make sure you seek medical advice.